 BREAKING-IN YOUR VEHICLE

-There are no particular breaking-in rules for your vehicle.
-During the first 1 600 km (1 000 miles) of driving, vary speeds frequently.
+There are no particular guidelines for breaking-in your vehicle.
+During the first 1,600 km (1,000 miles) of driving, vary speeds frequently.
 This is recommended to give the moving parts a chance to break in.